mind4s/d3-ext/README.md

 # d3-ext
 d3 extensions:
-arrow polygens: given tow points and width, calculate a polygen ended with an arrow.
+arrow polygons: given tow points and width, calculate a polygon ended with an arrow.